swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 <a name="mobile-bankid-and-the-personnumber-attribute"></a>
 #### 4.2.2.
 Mobile BankID and the personNumber attribute

-When Mobile BankID is being used to sign data and the user has initiated the signature operation against the Signature Service from another device (desktop och tablet) the `personNumber` parameter must be assigned in the BankID Sign-call.
-This information is not passed in the `<saml2p:AuthnRequest>` message sent from the Signature Service.
-In these cases the Identity Provider SHOULD rely on the fact that the user, most likely<sup>1</sup>, already has been authenticated at the Identity Provider, and use the personal identity number given when the user authenticated also for the signature operation (see section [3.3](#prompting-for-personal-identity-number), "[Prompting for Personal Identity Number (personnummer)](#prompting-for-personal-identity-number)", above).
-Only in cases when the Identity Provider can not obtain the personal identity number should a dialogue asking the personal identity number be displayed.
+When Mobile BankID is being used to sign data and the user has initiated the signature operation against the Signature Service from another device (desktop och tablet), and the BankID QR code functionality is not being used, the `personNumber` parameter must be assigned in the BankID Sign-call.

+Preferably this information was received in the `<psc:PrincipalSelection>` of the `<saml2p:AuthnRequest>` as described in section [3.3](#prompting-for-personal-identity-number), "[Prompting for Personal Identity Number (personnummer)](#prompting-for-personal-identity-number)".

+Identity Providers wanting to support Signature Services that do not include the `<psc:PrincipalSelection>` extension MAY store the personal identity number in the user's web browser session storage during authentication, and use it during signature<sup>1</sup>, see section [3.3](#prompting-for-personal-identity-number) above.

 > \[1\]: Almost all use cases where a user signs data is preceded by a login (authentication).